hyperledger/web3j-unit/README.md

    testCompile "org.web3j:web3j-unit:4.6.0-SNAPSHOT"
 ```

 2. Create a new test with the `@EVMTest` annotation.
+To configure the
+environment pass parameters into the `@EVMTest` annotation

 ```java
 @EVMTest